Bordertown (2007) / Drama-Thriller

 Screenplay: Gregory Nava

 Bordertown is a fictional film based on real-life events that transpired in Ciudad Juarez, Mexico, whereby, over the course of several years, dozens (if not hundreds) of Mexican women have been kidnapped, raped, and murdered, and little, if anything, is done about it.
-Many of the women work in a malquiladora, an assembly line factory, where they labor in substandard conditions for long hours and little pay.
-Most of these malquiladoras are owned by American companies, utilizing the freedoms afforded in the NAFTA trade agreement, where they can pay workers only $5 a day and offer no benefits.
+Many of the women work in a maquiladora, an assembly line factory, where they labor in substandard conditions for long hours and little pay.
+Most of these maquiladoras are owned by American companies, utilizing the freedoms afforded in the NAFTA trade agreement, where they can pay workers only $5 a day and offer no benefits.
 With corporations saving billions on costs, a scandal that will draw attention to the exploitation going on in these factories is not something they want to shed light on.
-Subsequently, the government, whose politicians are in the pocket of the corporations that own these malquiladores, turns a blind eye to the problems, news stories are buried, and the women become sitting ducks for the criminal elements, who can seemingly do what they please without penalty.
+Subsequently, the government, whose politicians are in the pocket of the corporations that own these maquiladoras, turns a blind eye to the problems, news stories are buried, and the women become sitting ducks for the criminal elements, who can seemingly do what they please without penalty.

 Jennifer Lopez (Monster-in-Law, Shall We Dance) plays Lauren Adrian, an up-and-coming Chicago newspaper reporter who has big dreams of becoming a top foreign correspondent, which she will most likely get once she finishes covering a hot scoop in Juarez, Mexico.
 After a rash of murders have taken place, mostly covered up by the local authorities, a survivor has emerged in the form of a 16-year-old factory worker named Eva (Zapata, Santos Peregrinos), who was left for dead by the two men who raped her.
 With the help of a local newspaper man named Diaz (Banderas, Take the Lead), Lauren has to get to the bottom of the story before the authorities, as well as the bad guys, find them first.
 What she finds is a corrupt system propagated by unfair labor practices, where workers are offered absolutely no protection from the police, the government agencies, or the companies that they slave for.
 Lauren's piece might blow the cover wide open, but only if she and Eva live to tell about it.